Kimberley (Western Australia): Threats and preservation

 The largest protected areas are the Prince Regent National Park and the Drysdale River National Park along with Gregory National Park and Keep River National Park across the Northern Territory, which preserves similar habitats.
 (Keep River's nearest town is Kununurra in the Kimberley.)

 The Kimberley is a popular tourist destination, with areas such as the Bungle Bungle Range, the Gibb River Road, Lake Argyle, El Questro Station, Mornington Sanctuary, Horizontal Falls and Cape Leveque.
 The Gibb River Road and the road into the Bungle Bungles can at times be accessed in a two-wheel drive car, although one can access many additional areas in a four-wheel drive vehicle.

 Other parks in the region include Geikie Gorge National Park, Mirima National Park, Mitchell River National Park, Point Coulomb National Park, Purnululu National Park, Tunnel Creek National Park, Windjana Gorge National Park and Wolfe Creek Meteorite Crater National Park.
-In 2012 the Western Australian government announced the creation of the 7,062 square kilometre Camden Sound Marine Park with a further three to come.
+In 2012 the Western Australian government announced the creation of the 7,062 km2 Camden Sound Marine Park with a further three to come.

 Visitors to the area should be aware that the area can be subject to controlled burns at any time of year.
 In September 2011, a fire burned five people, two severely, who had been competing in the Kimberley Ultramarathon, an endurance cross-country footrace.